streathamchess/streathamchess.github.io/_posts/2014-09-21-game-from-slr2.md

 ---
 title: Streatham Library Rapidplay game
 description: SLR2 game by Andrew Stone, tournament winner
 author: Andrew Stone
-layout: post
 ---
 Here is my Round 5 win against Alan.
 I was pleased with this effort for a rapidplay game, especially my moves 17 and 20.
 17 b4 was necessary to make